Manuscript culture: Caxton and the flaws of "Olde Bookes"

 Caxton wanted to discard "old bookes" that were characteristic of medieval culture.
 To do this, he modernized older terms and introduced Latinate spellings.
 He removed the influence of manuscript culture, that allowed the reader to have some textual authority.
 Caxton believed that printed books could set a defined authorship, in which the reader would not feel it appropriate to change the text or add glosses.
 He believed that cheap versions of this authorial Chaucer would allow a diverse group of readers to develop common economic and political ideals, unifying the culture of England.
 He was the exemplum for the English standard.
 His version of Chaucer was well liked by Henry VII of England, who decided to spread it in order to help provide England with a common cultural background.

 Changing perceptions of the book

 To most people in the late age of manuscript culture, books were codices first, vehicles for text, regardless of whether they were printed or handwritten.
 The cost of obtaining them determined the standard, and printed books gradually gained precedence.
 William Caxton stated that his readers could have them "good cheap", and that the quality of text was improved, if not equaled, in print.
-Many catalogues from the period do list both kinds indiscriminately.
+Catalogues from the period do list both kinds indiscriminately.
 However, in auctions a careful distinction was made between the two, as anything handwritten fetched a higher price.